Division of Thoracic Surgery

 Hyperhidrosis occurs when the body creates perspiration in excess of what is necessary to cool itself.
 The process of sweating is controlled by the sympathetic nervous system.
 This involuntary nervous system controls millions of sweat glands throughout the body, including many glands located in the hands.

-Our surgical approach, thoracoscopic thoracic sympathectomy, can eliminate palmar hyperhidrosis and also can help decrease armpit perspiration.
+Our surgical approach, thoracoscopic or robotic sympathectomy, can eliminate hyperhidrosis of the hands and also can help decrease armpit perspiration.
+We do not offer surgical treatment for hyperhidrosis of the feet or total body.

 Palmar Hyperhidrosis: Hand Sweating